 How We Provide Hope

 In 2017 2 churches (St Thomas' Burwood and St Mark's Forest Hill) teamed up and provided 2000 households with a Hope grocery bag.
 When we recollected the bags, the donated groceries amounted to in excess of $22,800!
-For 2018 we're aiming to have 5 churches working together and to collect $50,000 worth of donated groceries which will be given to Whitehorse community service organisations.
+Each year since we have seen the donation grow as more churches partner together and the community responds positively.

 2017 in Review